Fresh

 Smoke from a driftwood fire.

-The one we made on the beach with friends when it was probably illegal to do so but no one bothered to stop us.
+The one we made on the beach with friends when it was probably illegal to do so.

 O Cabernet